cnnrbrn/javascript-guide/functions/README.md

 Instead of hardcoding the message in our `console.log`, it will log the argument that we pass in to the function.

-`chickens` is not a great name for our variable though.
+`chickens` is not a great name for our argument though.
 Let's make it something sensible:

 ```js
 function doSomething(message) {